Managing Emotions with Sensory Strategies

 The part of the brain that reacts to stress (the amygdala) acts as a switching station by activating either the reflective or reactive centers of the brain.
 Activation of the Big Brain (i.e., reflexive) results in learning and retention compared to outcomes of activation of the Little Brain (i.e., reactive) are fight, flight, or freeze behaviors.
 This is how the brain is designed.
 It's NOT A CHOICE!

-Emotions are caused by chemical messages from the brain traveling through the body and driving our behaviors.
+Emotions are felt in the body through sensations, and in the mind as thoughts caused by chemical messages from the brain traveling through the body and driving our behaviors.
 Some factors that impact the regulation of emotions include body functions, sensory processing skills, attention, and behavioral skills.

 Calming sensory strategies that are especially helpful for those with low thresholds for sensory input include: